shoolpani-dubey/SimpleBalanceProject/README.md

 # Solution
+1. Assumptions:
+   1. No authentication is needed for users.
+   2. The data is always shown for one user.
-1. Frontend: Developed in React using Vite.
+2. Frontend: Developed in React using Vite.
    1. Single page with a date selector to select Month and year.
       1. On date select, call api to get and display monthly and cumulative total.
    2. API: Get ( /balance?date=<the date to show balance>)